shakila-12/msvsdqwc/README.md

  $ mkdir release
  $ cd release
  $ ../configure  --with-x --with-readline=yes --disable-debug --enable-xspice
+ $ sudo apt-get install libxaw7-dev
+Rerun the config.
  $ make
  $ sudo make install

+   apt-cache search readline (used to look at the available libraries ) sudo apt-get install libreadline8 libreadline-dev

 ![image](https://user-images.githubusercontent.com/123575472/217505868-9e7b5373-9dd0-4206-bf0b-a0538509d99c.png)

 Please note that to view the simulation graphs of ngspice, xterm is required and can be installed using.